roamingrabbit/0l_book/src/developer_guide/move/README.md

-# move
+# Move

 Smart contract language with formal verification and the idea of ownership baked into its programming model.

 The stdlib for the 0L network is written in move.
-The stdlib defines some of the core protocol of the network, and is able to be upgrade on the running network with a 2/3rd validator vote.
+The stdlib defines the core protocol and rules of the 0L blockchain.
+The move stdlib can be upgraded on the running network by deploying the new binary to a gobally accessible location and having 2/3rd validator vote on accepting the new binary.

 The `stdlib` defines basic protocol rules: consensus, account creation, tx validation, etc. [see move_stdlib.md](move_stdlib.md)

+TODO: `stdlib` (Vector.move, etc.) vs `diem-framework` (protocol code)

 ## Modules and Resources